Plessi Museum esterni

 More information

-The Plessi Museum stays open all year round, closed on Sundays.
+The Plessi Museum at the Brennero Pass stays open every day all year round.

 Suggest an edit/correction